Jeep Cherokee (XJ): Name revival in the U.S.

 On February 22, 2013, Chrysler released press photos of the new replacement for the Liberty, and also announced that the new model would bring back the Cherokee name.
-The new Cherokee (KL) is built on the compact U.S. wide platform, and features a nine-speed automatic, a choice of a 2.4 L Tigershark I4 with Fiat's electro-hydraulic MultiAir 2 variable valve timing and variable valve lift or a 3.2 L V6 based on the Pentastar 3.6 L V6, and front and four-wheel drive (the latter courtesy of Jeep's Selec-Terrain system).
+The new Cherokee (KL) was built on the compact U.S. wide platform, and featured a nine-speed automatic, a choice of a 2.4 L Tigershark I4 with Fiat's electro-hydraulic MultiAir 2 variable valve timing and variable valve lift or a 3.2 L V6 based on the Pentastar 3.6 L V6, and front and four-wheel drive (the latter a Jeep's Selec-Terrain system).
 The Liberty was sold outside of North America as the Jeep Cherokee (KK), allowing the new Cherokee to be easily marketed globally.
-Jeep also believes the Cherokee name will attract previous Jeep owners, because of the name's heritage.
-The new Cherokee is built in Toledo, Ohio.
-As of mid-2017 the new Cherokee (KL) is produced in Belvidere, Illinois.
+Jeep marketing used the Cherokee name to attract previous Jeep owners and build on the name's heritage.
+This new Cherokee was built in Toledo, Ohio and in Belvidere, Illinois.